 "The timing is just really bad."

 "And the bus ride to and from Hartford, it's like thirty minutes each way."

 "I can't believe what I'm hearing."

 "Plus, I don't think we should be spending that kind of money right now.
-I mean what if Lauren wanted to do something.
+I mean, what if Lauren wanted to do something.
 She wouldn't be able to because I took all the money.
-I mean I know Chilton's probably costing you a lot."
-Rory explains.
+I mean, I know Chilton's probably costing you a lot."
+Rory says.

-Lauren looks back and forth at her sister.
-Was Rory really putting her into this so that she doesn't go to Chilton?
-When had she ever thought about her?
-Oh, right, she's not thinking about her.
+Lauren looks back and forth at her sister and their mom.
+Was Rory really bringing her into this as an excuse to not go to Chilton?
+When had she really actually ever thought about her?
+Oh, right.
+She's not thinking about her.
 She's thinking about a boy.
 "Don't bring me into this, Rory.
 You don't care either way!"
 Lauren yells.

-"I didn't mean it that way.
-But if you didn't spend all the money on me you could finally get the Inn with Sookie that you've always wanted!"
+"I didn't mean it that way."
+Rory says.
+"I just meant, if you didn't spend all the money on me you could also finally get the inn with Sookie that you've always wanted."